alttch/roboger/doc/plugin.rst

 * **media** event media, binary
 * **media_encoded** event media, base64-encoded
 * **media_fname** event media file name, if specified by sender

+If plugin has no *send* method, it's considered as a core plugin only.

 validate_config
 ---------------